-0 No access
+- 0 No access

-200 Read access only
+- 200 Read access only

-- 600 Read and execute access (default) - 700 Read, write, and execute access
+- 600 Read and execute access (default)

+- 700 Read, write, and execute access

 See the Operator's Guide to System Commands for details on the SHARE command.
-The System Administrator assigns and coordinates the use of shared segments for customer use.

 If you use the SHARE command incorrectly, the result may be that user programs can overwrite the operating system and the shared utilities.
 Do not share into segments 0 - 1777, which are reserved for PRIMOS.
 Other segments that may contain system utilities are listed in Tables 3-1 through 3-4.